A NOTE FROM THE CHAPTER CARE SERVICES DIRECTOR

-The grant program has helped many families to offset costs associated with ALS.
+The grant program has helped many families to offset the high out of pocket costs associated with ALS.
 The program depends on generous donations to be sustained.
 Donations can be made directly to the Brian Trinastic Memorial Grant Program.
-If you are interested in donating or would like more information on the program please contact please contact Kathleen Huevler at 920-288-7095 or [email protected]..

 WISCONSIN CHAPTER CARE SERVICES STAFF

 Care Services Coordinator | 414.831.3989 | [email protected]